kristiany45/DAP_Github/README.md

 README

-Below is a description of the zip content.
+Below is a description of the content.

 - CSPNext, MediaPipe, and RTMPose: Each of the Human Pose Estimation Algorithms tried, containing the Jupyter Notebook, scaler, demo video, and the best weights obtained for this method.
 - Record_videos: Jupyter Notebook used to record the videos.